SalmanZach/SmartStickyHeader/README.md

 ### Example.

-Make A SmartStickyAnimator By Using Default one
+Make A SmartStickyAnimator By Using Default one.

      final SmartBaseHeaderAnimator animator = new StickyAnimatorDefault() {

             @Override
             public AnimatorBuilder getAnimatorBuilder() {

-            set Views on header for animate.
+            //set Views on header for animate.

                 final View imageOne, imageTwo, imageThree, imageFour, imageFive, logo, foreground;
                 imageOne = getHeader().findViewById(R.id.image_one);